davidoc23/TechHomeProject/README.md

 ### Running Tests

-Navigate to the `backend/` folder, make sure venv is active and run:
+Navigate to the `backend/` folder, make sure venv is active.

 Ensure `pytest` is installed: